zeshawnahmed/Business-Data-Analysis-Continued/README.md

 # Welcome to my Business Analyst page!
 Here you will find various projects and resources for my BA work.
+The various subfolders in this repository are: <br> business process mapping <br> UML Diagrams <br> Python Scripts

 Below you will find some visualizations I have made: